tjnieradka/SQL-Computer-Inventory/docs/business-plan.md

 ## 2. Purpose of the Inventory System

-The Computer Inventory Tracking System is designed for the IT department of a mid-size to large organization.
+The IT Asset Inventory System is designed for the IT department of a mid-size to large organization.
 Its primary purpose is to provide a centralized and accurate record of all computer assets owned by the company.
 This project focuses on end-user computing assets only (for example, laptops, desktops, and related peripherals).
 Server infrastructure, storage systems, and network equipment are intentionally out of scope to keep the data model focused and easier to understand.
 The system tracks: